-Clarkson University assures equal educational opportunities by providing accommodations and services for qualified students with disabilities in accordance with Federal Law, specifically the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended in 2008.By federal law, a person with a disability is any person who:
+Clarkson University assures equal educational opportunities by providing appropriate academic adjustments and modifications and services for qualified students with disabilities in accordance with Federal Law, specifically the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended in 2008, 2015.By federal law, a person with a disability is any person who:

 - has a physical or mental impairment;